DHCSSza/escalator-sadilar/content/champions/enhancer/index.md

 __[Registration form](https://forms.gle/EWvHp48pkVpk4i6i8)__ _(Please sign up to receive connection details and calendar invitations to upcoming meetups.)_

-Chat to us and meet some peers on the [Slack workspace](https://escalator.sadilar.org/post/connect-with-the-community/) at the _#learning-python_ or _#learning-r_ channel
+Chat to us and meet some peers on the [Slack workspace](https://escalator.sadilar.org/post/connect-with-the-community/) at the _#learning-programming_ channel